JoBeP/HoCG/README.md

 - 👋 Hi Everyone~~~, My name is HoCG!
 Good to see you guys haha~

-- 👀 I’m interested in Java, Python, Vue, kotlin etc...
+- 👀 I’m interested in React, Vue, Javascipt etc...
 Actually, I like any programming language!
 Even though I'm just starting out now, I always do my best~!

 - 🌱 I’m currently learning vue and react.
 While working as an intern at Isu System, I got a job to create a website.
 Because of this, I am currently studying vue, react etc... and will have a website ready soon!